Christine Todd Whitman: Political activism

-Whitman is a senior fellow at the Kettering Foundation, an American non-partisan research foundation.
+Whitman was a senior fellow at the Kettering Foundation, an American non-partisan research foundation from 2024-2025.

 Whitman endorsed Democratic presidential nominee Kamala Harris in 2024.
 In the 2025 New Jersey gubernatorial election, she endorsed Democratic nominee Mikie Sherrill over Republican nominee Jack Ciattarelli.

 Corporate activity

 As of 2008, Whitman served on the board of directors of Texas Instruments and United Technologies.
 Whitman is also co-chair of the CASEnergy Coalition, and in 2007, voiced support for a stronger future role of nuclear power in the United States.
 Whitman joined the board of the American Security Project in April 2010; by 2015, she served as chairperson of its board of directors.

+Former Governor and EPA Administrator Whitman was an active advocate of nuclear energy, and remains so to this day, although her focus has changed.
+In 2006, she became a co-chair of the Clean and Safe Energy Coalition, which is now defunct.
+In that role, she spoke alongside Patrick Moore, the co-founder of Greenpeace.
+They told many news outlets that nuclear was clean, safe and carbon-free.
+Her emphasis is now on promoting small modular nuclear reactors and preventing the closure of existing nuclear plants.
+That initiative was funded by the Nuclear Energy Institute, which shifted to the Nuclear Matters Coalition.
+It talks about the economic and environmental benefits of the current fleet.

 Personal life

 At a 1973 inaugural ball for Richard Nixon, Christine had her first date with John R. Whitman (1944–2015), an old friend she had met while a student at Chapin.
 The pair married the next year.
 Whitman was a businessman and an investment banker; he was also the grandson of early 20th-century Governor of New York Charles S. Whitman.

 While governor, Whitman used Pontefract, the family farm on which she was raised, as her primary residence.
 Whitman had purchased the property in 1991 following the death of her mother.

-John Whitman died on July 2, 2015, at age 71 following a June 2015 head injury.
+John Whitman died on July 2, 2015, at age 71 following a head injury he sustained the previous month.
 With her late husband, Whitman has two children: daughter Kate and son Taylor.
 Kate Whitman has followed her mother into politics, including an unsuccessful run for the U.S. House of Representatives and having worked as a congressional aide.
 In 2007, Kate Whitman was named executive director of the Republican Leadership Council, her mother's organization which promotes moderate Republicanism.
 Whitman has seven grandchildren.

 Whitman has been a resident of Tewksbury Township, New Jersey.